ethan-hobbs/ethan-hobbs.github.io/index.md

 # Biography
 Ethan graduated from Carthage College with degrees in Physics and Mathematics.
 He is part of the Interdisciplinary Quantitative Biology program at CU Boulder pursuing a PhD in Computer Science.
 His research interestes fall in complex systems, emergent behavior, bio-inspired networks, and scientific computing.
 His research in the group focuses on discrete modeling of active networks and facillitated diffusion.

-Find more at [https://www.colorado.edu/lab/vernerey/]{Vernerey Lab's Website}
+Find more at the [Vernerey Lab's Website]{https://www.colorado.edu/lab/vernerey/}